Do you know how to analyze a composition? Discover the olfactory pyramid to find the 3 notes of perfumes and the 7 fragrance families.

 - What are the olfactory notes?

-The olfactory pyramid is a classification in perfumery that divides ingredients according to their sound and persistence into top, heart and base notes.
+The olfactory pyramid is a classification in perfumery that divides ingredients according to their sound and persistence into top, middle and base notes.

 What is the olfactory pyramid?

-Have you ever noticed how your light citrus perfume starts to take on woody and amber notes after a few hours?
+Have you ever noticed how your light citrus fragrance begins to take on woody and amber notes after a few hours?
 It's all about the olfactory pyramid.
 For convenience, perfumers have created a generally accepted olfactory pyramid.
-The classic scheme of a perfume is a combination of the initial top notes, middle notes and main base notes.
+The classic scheme of a perfume is a combination of initial top notes, middle notes, and main base notes.
 Why "notes"?
 The most common answer is the association of perfumery with music.
-After all, the intoxicating composition of a perfume gradually unfolds before us like a piece of music.
+After all, the intoxicating composition of a fragrance gradually unfolds before us like a piece of music.

-A new fragrance from our brand La petit Madeleine.
-We focus on cooperating only with local suppliers and on the highest quality ingredients.
-What makes this fragrance unique is its short supply chain and the intoxicating scent of rose, combined with blackcurrant.
+A new fragrance from our La Petit Madeleine brand.
+We focus on working exclusively with local suppliers and using the highest-quality ingredients.
+What makes this fragrance unique is its court-cooked ciren and the intoxicating scent of rose combined with blackcurrant.

 Its composition is as follows: